Download eBooks & Wiring Diagrams (FREE)

 In the below diagram, we show how to hook up the sink to the sink drain and finally to the grey water tank.

-Don’t lie, one of the first thoughts you had when you decided to try van life was how you were going to deal with the bathroom situation.
+Don’t lie; one of the first thoughts you had when you decided to try van life was how you would deal with the bathroom situation.
 That was us, too!

 In essence, there are four general bathroom options for a camper van: